 Interns have a variety of supports and resources available to them.
-All interns are provided with computers that have video cameras connected so they can record client sessions.
-Each intern has an Apple Macintosh monitor in the office with e-mail and Internet access, as well as a laptop that can be used for remote teletherapy use.
+All interns are provided with Apple laptop computers, e-mail accounts and internet access.
+Each intern also has a desktop monitor in their assigned office that their laptop can connect to.
+Interns are able to record both telehealth and in-person sessions using supplied equipment.
 As SHCS employees, interns have access to the University's library resources and to an online SHCS internal staff web resource, which includes job announcements.
 In addition, Counseling Services has available EPPP study materials (workbooks and flashcards) for interns to use as a resource when preparing for the national licensure exam, and CPLEE study materials for the California Board of Psychology state exam.